yuizumi/icfpc-2016/README.md

 The *real* source -- the source of my points -- can be found at [Google Drive] (https://drive.google.com/drive/folders/0Bw_bA_jVTQrWcV9JRzB4ZGZybk0).

+A related blog post is at http://d.hatena.ne.jp/yuizumi/20160808 (in Japanese).

 ## How to Build